Dec 12th, 2013 by Shirley Collado

 “I’m actually not on Facebook anymore.”

 Not too long ago, I’d roll my eyes upon hearing this statement, instinctively dismissing the speaker: their loss.
 When I entered high school in 2007, Facebook was a rite of passage, a patiently awaited privilege.
 I undeniably associated my acceptance to “the Wellesley High School Facebook network” with maturity and social opportunity.
-Read the rest of this entry »
+Continue Reading »

 On April 17-19, the students who have been admitted to the Class of 2017 and their families will be visiting Middlebury to see if our community is where they would like to spend the next four years.
 They will be trying to “experience Middlebury,” and I hope we can all make them feel at home.